Multi-height distribution of rational points of split toric stacks: Stacky integral points and the residue map

 By \cite[proposition 2.11]{darda2024batyrevmanin}, we have the following useful characterization:

 \begin{prop} Moreover, if $N \in \N^*$ is an integer such that the cardinal of any geometric stabilizer of $X_{\sheafO_S}$ divides $N$, then:

 \end{prop}

 We shall suppose for the rest of this article that $\sheafI_{\mu} X_{\sheafO_S}$ is flat.
-This is true at least for toric stacks and for classifying stacks of the form $B G$.
+This is true at least for toric stacks.
 By \cite[corollary 2.8]{darda2024batyrevmanin}, we obtain: \begin{prop} The following maps are bijections: and for any $v \not\in S$, \end{prop}